sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0100 - add-computed-fields.md

         "source_id": "_raw_insurer_b_table",
         "fields": [
           {
-            /* output only the make, not the model */ "id": "model",
+            /* split the make from the model, for consistency with insurer A */ "id": "model",
             "method": {
               "id": "split",